Regional Center for Public Policy

 The Regional Center for Public Policy (RCPP) aims to be the regional nexus in Micronesia where leaders converge to address, collaborate and solve crucial issues in relation governance, leadership and public policy.

-The Regional Center for Public Policy (RCPP) is an initiative of the School of Business and Public Administration and under the leadership of Dr. Annette Taijeron Santos, Dean and RCPP Director Dr. John J. Rivera.
-Primary support will come from the Public Administration and Legal Studies Faculty.
+The Regional Center for Public Policy (RCPP) is an initiative of the School of Business and Public Administration.
+It was established under the leadership of Dr. Annette Taijeron Santos, Dean of SBPA, and co-founded by Dr. John J. Rivera and Dr. Gena Rojas.
+Primary support comes from the Public Administration and Legal Studies Faculty.

 The Regional Center for Public Policy (RCPP) was endorsed by Senior Vice President of Academic and Student Affairs, Dr. Anita Enriquez and officially approved in November of 2016 by President Dr. Robert Underwood.